leswright1977/PySpectrometer2/README.md

 This project is a follow on from: https://github.com/leswright1977/PySpectrometer

 This is a more advanced, but more flexible version of the original program.
-Tk has been dropped as the GUI to allow fullscreen mode on Raspberry Pi systems and the interface is designed to fit 800*480 screens, which seem to be a common resolutin for RPi LCD's, paving the way for the creation of a stand alone benchtop instrument.
+Tk has been dropped as the GUI to allow fullscreen mode on Raspberry Pi systems and the interface is designed to fit 800*480 screens, which seem to be a common resolution for RPi LCD's, paving the way for the creation of a stand alone benchtop instrument.

 Whats new:
 Higher reolution (800px wide graph)